aparis69/MarchingCubeCpp/README.md

 a fully runnable example in OpenGL.
 I thought it could be simplified and could make a good header-only library.

 ## Behaviour
-Calling Mc::marching_cube will create an indexed mesh with vertices and normals defined in their own std::vector's.
+Calling MC::marching_cube will create an indexed mesh with vertices and normals defined in their own std::vector's.
 By default, data is allocated for vertices, normals and triangle indices.
 You can change the default allocated space using the function MC::setDefaultArraySizes.